EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #...
 ```

-If we want to specify a specific docker-compose file, we use the option
-_-f_, followed by the file name.
+If we want to specify a specific docker-compose file we use the _-f_ option, followed by the file name.

 ```bash
 docker-compose -f production.yml build